 Once I was at the supermarket and had a sugar craving.
 Now I know I am against too much sugar as a food, and I know it's not good, but this craving was just too overwhelming.
 So there I was reading the labels on various cream doughnuts, jam scones, bakewell pies and chocolate choux buns so I could buy the least naughty.

 It was quite a revelation.
 The products I thought would have the least calories, sugar and fat had the highest.
 I opted for a pastry filled with fruity syrupy stuff with a finger licky portion of cream on top because, unless Sainsbury's had got their maths wrong, it really was the best option.
 Yet it was the one I would have avoided like the plague if I hadn't read the label.

 And it's the same with salads.
 They are not always the best choice.
 They might well give you vitamins and minerals, but you need more than that.
 A proper balanced meal should also contain proteins, fats, and carbohydrates.
 If there is not enough of any one of these elements then your meal will not fully satiate your appetite and you end up later stopping off at a garage for a chocolate bar to fill the gap.

-This is what I personally look for in a good healthy salad:
+This is what I personally look for in good healthy salad recipes:

 If you are out and about and buying your salad at a salad bar then you are at an advantage.
 You can pick and choose and so avoid high starch/low fibre foods and anything slathered in dressings.

 Another question you might want to ask - how is your purchased salad produced and packed? - or maybe you might rather stay ignorant (sometimes you wonder if it is better that way) as producers may use methods of packaging that you do not approve of.